Profit Hawk - Amazon Inventory Management Software

 Don't Trust Amazon's Numbers Alone

 Use dedicated inventory forecasting software like Profit Hawk to generate accurate demand projections based on your actual sales data, promotional calendar, and seasonal patterns.
-Amazon's restock suggestions don't account for your marketing plans, promotions, or product-specific seasonality—they use basic algorithms that miss the complexity of your business.
+Amazon's restock suggestions don't account for your marketing plans, promotions, or product-specific seasonality.

-Profit Hawk analyzes your historical sales velocity and promotional activity to give you precise restock recommendations, helping you avoid costly Q4 stockouts.
+Profit Hawk analyzes your historical sales velocity and promotional activity to give you precise restock recommendations, helping you nail your reorder points and avoid costly Q4 stockouts.
 Complement this with competitive intelligence from tools like Smart Scout or Jungle Scout to understand category trends and validate your projections.

 Your IPI Score Matters More Than You Think